BnetButter/rolla-quest-3d/README.md

 For these reasons, the AntiCiphers will pursue you, George the masked bandit, until they are within a radius of 3 spaces from you, in which case their behavior will be analogous to that of the PoliceDrones when they enter the range of the 0racle, random.

 #### 0racle
-The 0racle is an a wise, enignatic, and elusive character, and she changes her strategy over time, for example when George takes a while to show up, and even more so when the PoliceDroness start to approach her.
+The 0racle is a wise, enignatic, and elusive character, and she changes her strategy over time, for example when George takes a while to show up, when the PoliceDroness start to approach her.
 The longer George takes to show up and deliver the meme-drive vaccine, the more nervous the 0racle gets.
 The 0racle is too strategic to move toward or away from anything in particular, so she will move randomly, but according to the following logic: